Prior99/hyrest/docs/introduction-hyrests-approach.md

 │   │   ├── index.tsx
 ```

-The code in `src/server` would be compiled for [Node](https://nodejs.org/) and serve an Express backend, while webpack could compile `src/ui` into a web application bundle.
+The code in `src/server` would be compiled for [Node](https://nodejs.org/) and serve an Express backend, while Webpack could compile `src/ui` into a web application bundle.

 Code in both `src/server` and `src/ui` can access `src/common`, but they would never cross-reference each other.